 Remember Heartbleed, that age-old bug that only surfaced last year and left more than half of all internet servers around the world exposed?
 Looks like we might have yet another Heartbleed on our hands.
-This one has been codenamed Shellshock and experts are already saying that it could impact millions of Unix systems that operate on Linux or Mac IOS.
+This one has been codenamed Shellshock.
+Experts are already saying the Shellshock exploit could impact millions of Unix systems that operate on Linux or Mac iOS.
 And may even threaten consumer devices including home routers.

 Seems like just about everyone thought that the massive Target data breach earlier this year would be the biggest for a while.
 Yet only a matter of weeks later, eBay announced a data breach that was even bigger.